Harvard-Neutrino/SIREN/README.md

 # LeptonInjector

-LeptonInjector is a group of modules used to create events in IceCube.
-This code represents a standalone version of the original LeptonInjector which has been trimmed of the proprietary Icetray dependencies.
-It is currently fully functional and compatible with LeptonWeighter.
+LeptonInjector is a group of modules used to efficiently inject events in a given detector setup.
+It was originally developed within the IceCube collaboration to study astrophysical neutrino interactions in the IceCube detector.
+However, this project has evolved significantly since; it is now capable of simulating any interactions the user provides (with support for a few pre-defined processes).
+It also supports generation of any number of secondary processes, e.g. the decay of a BSM particle after it has been creaetd by an initial process.
+LeptonInjector also includes the geometric setup for a number of existing HEP experiments out of the box, although contributions are always appreciated!

-To use it, you will
+To use LeptonInjector, you will

-    1. Prepare a Injector object (or list of Injector objects).
+    1. Prepare a Injector object by defining a primary process and a list of secondary processes

-    2. Use one injector object, along with several generation parameters, to create a Controller object.
-These were called MultiLeptonInjector in the original code.
+    2.

     3. Add more injectors to the controller object using the add injector function.
 Verify that the controller is properly configured.